MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-service-principal-auth.md

 # Azure authentication with service principal

 This article provides an overview of the Azure Identity library support for Azure Active Directory token authentication via Service Principal through a a set of TokenCredential implementations.
-Topics covered in this document include:
+Topics covered in this article include:

 * [Creating a Service Principal with the Azure CLI](#creating-a-service-principal-with-the-azure-cli)
 * [Client Secret Credential](#client-secret-credential)